lvzrr/lvbfc/README.md

 ---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++??.

-NOTE: this program doesn't end at the end of the string, the debug stops at the current pos. of the ptr
+NOTE: this program doesn't end at the end of the string the debug stops at the current pos. of the ptr

 $ lvbfc helloworld.b --no-wrap --no-strict